Latvia

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Total fertility rate fell to 0.524 in 2024, continuing a downward pattern from previous years and ranking Latvia low among European countries.
+- The total maternal fertility rate declined to 0.524 in 2024, continuing a long-term downward trend and ranking among the lowest worldwide.

 Key fertility indicators — Latvia